 and carry on as though they were wonderful and that nothing had

-In the few years before the split in the Free Church of Scotland in
+In the few years before a split in the Free Church of Scotland in

 2000, allegations of adultery were made against one if its professors.

 Without going into the details, those making the accusations all